joeybab3/AlexaSonosController/README.md

 # AlexaSonosController

+Note: This was made esentially useless by the sonos integration/skill that was added sometime after this was made.
+Use the native integration as it works much better than making your device think your speaker is a lamp...

-Let's you use an anazon echo or echo dot to control a play:1 or any other sonos speaker for that matter!
+Let's you use an amazon echo or echo dot to control a play:1 or any other sonos speaker for that matter!
 It does this by emulating a wemo outlet and responsing to words like "start my ------" or "stop -------" where the ---- is your custom device name.
 You can use any words that you can use with a wemo outlet.

 Requires the [MicroXPath](https://github.com/joeybab3/microxpath) Libary(links to my fork so it works without errors).